 "HashChing" launched its initial trial in May 2015 having raised $100,000 in seed investment.
 The crucial difference with this platform is that it is designed to enable Mortgage Brokers, not Bankers, to power it.

 What is HashChing?

-As a result the consumer wins.
+As a result, the consumer wins.
 Once a customer finds the deal that meets their needs, they are automatically connected to a local Mortgage Broker who then handles the rest of the application process on their behalf.

 For the consumer, it means far less time and fuss to get the best home loan deal available.
-For the banks, it could mean a radical change to their comfortable grip on the lions share of the mortgage market and pressure to provide more competitive home loan solutions, and better standards of customer service.
+For the banks, it could mean a radical change to their comfortable grip on the lions share of the mortgage market and pressure to provide more competitive home loan solutions and better standards of customer service.

-Who are HashChing?
+Who is HashChing?

 The founders of HashChing are Mandeep Sodhi, who brings more than eight years experience in the financial services industry, and Atul Narang, who provided the technical expertise to build and develop the site.

 The idea for HashChing came when Mandeep applied for a home loan himself.
 Despite years of experience in finance, he found the process time consuming and unfriendly.
 He discovered that negotiating a discount directly with major banks was very difficult to achieve.

 Mandeep knew there had to be a better way.
 Consumers now have access to services immediately through companies like Uber and Airbnb and consumers now expect similar experiences in banking.
 After investigating the market, he found that other comparison sites were preferencing lenders directly, and could see that a better business model would be comparatively engaging with Mortgage Brokers.